gunisha5/SunYield/frontend/README.md

 ## API Integration

-The frontend integrates with the Solar Capital backend API.
+The frontend integrates with the SunYield backend API.
 Make sure your backend is running on `http://localhost:8080` or update the API base URL in `src/services/api.ts`.

 ### Available Endpoints